Rovey/BejeweledBot/README.md

 - Setup Grid Coordinates: Run the script and follow the prompts to click on the top-left and bottom-right corners of the Bejeweled game grid.
 - Game Automation: The bot will continuously capture the grid, analyze colors, and make optimal moves until you press and hold the "Escape" key.

+## Running the Bot
+To start the bot, simply double-click the `run.bat` file.
+Make sure you have Python installed on your system.
+The bot will run until you press and hold the "Escape" key.

 Feel free to customize the color mappings and tweak the bot's logic based on your game environment.